barnex/pygamer-playground/README.md

-# pygamer-playground
+# Embedded Rust on the Adafruit Pygamer.

-Experimenting with embedded Rust on the Adafruit Pygamer: read out sensors, render text and graphics.
+Experimenting with [embedded Rust](https://docs.rust-embedded.org/book/) on the Adafruit Pygamer: read out buttons and sensors, render text and graphics.

 ![fig](photo.jpg)